-When the charge current to the batteries is higher than required, or the batteries are close to being fully charged and are no longer able to absorb the incoming current, the controller can no longer operate the panel at its maximum power point.
-When this happens, the MPPT algorithm in the PT controller limits the charging current to the battery by moving the PV panel operating point away from the peak power point.
+When the current the batteries can accept is lower than the PV source can provide, or the batteries are close to being fully charged and are no longer able to absorb the incoming current, the controller can no longer operate the panel at its maximum power point.
+When this happens, the MPPT algorithm in the PT controller moves the PV panel operating point away from the peak power point to limit the charging current to the battery.